cchin1/clickygame/README.md

 # clickygame

 # Overview
-For this assignment, you'll create a memory game with React.
-This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.
+ClickyCat is a memory game with React.
+This app requires the UI to be broken into components, managed component states, and user event responses.

 # Deployment
 * GitHub Pages Link